LEXtoday City Guide Play Banner

 🐾 Parks

-Jacobson Park Dog Park, 4001 Athens Boonesboro Rd. | Check out the newest renovations at Lexington’s first dog park featuring eight acres divided into two paddocks.
+Jacobson Park Dog Park, 4001 Athens Boonesboro Rd. | Check out Lexington’s first dog park, featuring eight acres divided into two paddocks.

-Masterson Station Dog Park, 3051 Leestown Rd. | Romp around on fifteen acres of fun divided with horse-farm style fencing to keep your pal safe.
+Masterson Station Dog Park, 3051 Leestown Rd. | Romp around 15 acres of fun divided with horse-farm style fencing to keep your pal safe.
+Water hydrants are available.

 Wellington Dog Park, 565 Wellington Way | Located in the Clays Mill Road area, this park features seven acres located just outside New Circle Road.

-Coldstream Dog Park, 1850 Piscano Dr. | Located off Newtown Pike right behind Embassy Suites, it’s Lexington’s only dog park with a separate paddock devoted to small dogs.
+Coldstream Dog Park, 1850 Pisacano Dr. | Located off Newtown Pike right behind Embassy Suites, it’s Lexington’s only dog park with a separate paddock devoted to small dogs.

-Veteran’s Dog Park, 650 Southpoint Dr. | Your pup will enjoy exploring four acres of Lexington’s newest dog park.
+Veteran’s Dog Park, 650 Southpoint Dr. | Your pup will enjoy exploring four acres of this park — a pet bowl is available if the pup gets thirsty.

 A mini golden doodle sitting next to a display shelf with lots of dog toys.